 Your Guide to Camping and Campgrounds in Georgia

 Reconnect with the environment and with family and friends by camping in Georgia.
 Gone are the cares of traffic, errands, homework, school and those pesky grocery lists.
-Instead, enjoy fresh air, wildlife, lakes, rivers and get lost for a few hours on Georgia’s favorite trails.
+Instead, enjoy fresh air, wildlife, lakes and rivers, and get lost for a few hours on Georgia’s favorite trails.
 Consider these options for your next family trip.

 State parks offer a range of housing options, from primitive campsites to cozy cottages—and everything in between.
 Located throughout Georgia, parks have zip lines, playgrounds, hiking trails, water activities, yurts and more to keep the whole family entertained.

-Travel to Brunswick for this escape spot, and hang out on the Altamaha River.
-Explore one of the bird watching trails to see what feathered friends you might find.
+Travel to Brunswick for this escape spot and relax on the beautiful Altamaha River.
+Swim, fish or explore one of the bird watching trails to see the local wildlife.

-Kampgrounds of America (KOA) has nine sites throughout the state, with each one meeting the standards of KOA and offering a variety of housing choices.
+Kampgrounds of America (KOA) has 11 sites throughout the state, with each one meeting the standards of KOA and offering a variety of housing choices.

 A simple site in Central Georgia, this campground has RV, cabin and campsites for sleeping with a home-like touch in all the spaces.
 Enjoy on-site activities, or relax and breathe fresh air.

 Treat the kids to a Yogi Bear-filled getaway at this site.
-With choices for how to stay (RV, cabin or campsite) and things to do on-site, families enjoy the convenience and fun at Jellystone.
+With choices for how to stay (cabin, campsite or RV) and things to do on site, families enjoy the convenience and fun at Jellystone.
 Activities include train rides, mini golf, gem mining, indoor/outdoor cinemas, and more—just don’t forget the picnic basket.

 Park your RV or pop-up camper at this North Georgia camping spot.
 Take a short drive to local attractions, including three state parks, waterfalls, wineries and great hiking trails.